 There are a number of Root Cause Analysis training courses that satisfy these requirements.
 However, it has been our experience that, for most organisations, training their workforce in Root Cause Analysis is necessary, but not sufficient, to ensure that more effective problem solving practices are implemented.

-If you would like to receive early notification of publication of future articles, sign up for our newsletter now.
-In the meantime, if you would like assistance in development of a business case for your project, please contact me.
-I would be delighted to assist you.
+If you would like to receive early notification of publication of future articles, sign up for our newsletter.
+In the meantime, if you would like assistance in development of a business case for your project, consider speaking to us to discuss your unique challenges.